 Review your experience at the end of the day or shift with the person you were shadowing to better solidify the experience in your brain.
 This also allows you to hear their perspective on how things went and what the expectations are.

 What Not to Do While Job Shadowing

 As explained by the Career Services Network at Michigan State University, it is helpful to avoid questions that will have short “yes” or “no” answers.
 Try to engage the person you are shadowing and get them to talk openly and freely about their job and what they do.
 This can help you to get a better understanding of what the job is actually like.

-It is vital to treat this experience as much like a job interview or real job as possible.
+It is vital to treat the experience of doing a shadow interview as much like a real job as possible.
 Stay engaged and present.
 Put your phone away for the day.
 Be open minded and prepared for anything.
 In addition, try to be as positive as possible the entire time.